maedoc/pycmdstan/README.md

 ## Usage

-A brief tour of the API (not all parts are implemented yet):
+An idea of the API (not yet complete)
 ```python
 import pycmdstan.all as stan
 stan.use('~/Downloads/CmdStan-2.17.1')